luapower/luapower-all/ui.md

 ## `local ui = require'ui'`

-Extensible UI toolkit written in Lua featuring layouts, styles and animations.
+Extensible UI toolkit written in Lua with widgets, layouts, styles and animations.

 ## Status

 See [issues](https://github.com/luapower/ui/issues)
 and [milestones](https://github.com/luapower/ui/milestones).

-## Features
+## Highlights

-  * feature-packed editable grid that can scroll millions of rows at 60 fps.
+  * editable grid that can scroll millions of rows at 60 fps.
   * tab list with animated, moveable, draggable, dockable tabs.
-  * highly hackable code editor written in Lua.
+  * extensible rich text editor with BiDi support.
   * consistent Unicode [text rendering][tr] and editing on all platforms.
-  * cascading styles.
+  * customization with cascading styles, inheritance and composition.
   * declarative transition animations.
   * flexbox and css-grid-like layouts.